Principal Staff

 Michael Garber

-Director ~ BArch, MArch, GradDipCons(AA), RIBA CA
+Director ~ BArch, MArch, GradDipCons(AA), RIBA CA, AABC

-Architectural training at the University of Nottingham (2005-2011), qualifying in 2016.
-Architectural Association Graduate Diploma in Conservation of Historic Buildings (2013-2015).
+Michael undertook his architectural training at the University of Nottingham (2005-2011), qualifying in 2016.
+He developed his professional interest (and expertise) in historic buildings on the Architectural Association Graduate Diploma in Conservation of Historic Buildings (2013-2015).

 Hilary Harris

-Consultant Landscape Architect ~ BLA (UGa) MLI
+Landscape Consultant ~ BLA (UGa) MLI

-Trained at the University of Georgia School of Environmental Design, five year Bachelors Degree in Landscape Architecture (BLA) 1973.
+Hilary trained at the University of Georgia School of Environmental Design, five year Bachelors Degree in Landscape Architecture (BLA) 1973.
 Received the Stanley Smith Horticultural Exchange Fellowship for post graduate study, University of Reading (1973-74).
 Full membership of the Landscape Institute 1976.

-Worked as Landscape Architect at Derek Lovejoy and Partners for 18 months before joining the Greater London Council for nine years until 1986.
+She worked as Landscape Architect at Derek Lovejoy and Partners for 18 months before joining the Greater London Council for nine years until 1986.
 Team leader in charge of over 40 projects.
 Civic Trust, Brick Development Association, RICS and various housing organisation awards.

 1990-95 part-time, Senior Landscape Architect for the Ash Consulting Group, Didcot.
 Specialist area, planning constraints.